Use of official exchange rates for taxpayers under the self-declaration regime

 E-document submission system

-The General Department of Taxation (GDT) has launched an e-document submission system (EDSS) for medium and large taxpayers following instructions from the government and the Ministry of Economy and Finance (MEF).
+The GDT has launched an e-document submission system (EDSS) for medium and large taxpayers following instructions from the government and the Ministry of Economy and Finance (MEF).
 The online system will help to reduce the spread of COVID-19, as well as make it easier for general taxpayers.

 Taxpayers, tax agents, or the public can use the new EDSS to submit their applications, administrative letters, documents, or tax returns to the GDT or Khan-provincial tax branches.
 This can be done by uploading their scanned documents to the GDT’s online system, called e-Tax Service.
 Small taxpayers, meanwhile, can use the tax declaration program, GDT Tax Prefiling App.
 For all tax payments, taxpayers must comply with the online payment system named e-Payment.